-No. We do not approve or endorse training resources or trainers for training hours.
-But you must ensure you and your employees receive training that:

-- (1) Meets the criteria specified in §744.1319 of this title (relating to Must the training for my caregivers and the director meet certain criteria?); - (2) Is relevant to the topics specified in this division; and - (3) The participants receive original documentation of completion, as specified in this division.
+- (a) We do not approve or endorse training resources or trainers for training hours.
+But you must ensure you and your employees receive training that: - (1) Meets the criteria specified in §744.1319 of this title (relating to Must the training for my caregivers and the director meet certain criteria?); - (2) Is relevant to the topics specified in this division; and - (3) Provides the participants with original documentation of completion, as specified in this division. - (b) If the training is provided through a block certification training, the training must allocate clock hours to each specific topic included in the training [Medium].